 • 1 teaspoon dried parsley

-• 1 (24 ounce) jar Pomodoro sauce (of course my favorite is Trader Giotto’s Rustico Pomodoro Pasta Sauce)
+• 1 (24 ounce) jar of Pomodoro sauce (of course, my favorite is Trader Giotto’s Rustico PomodoroPasta Sauce)

 • finely ground sea salt and ground black pepper to taste

-• ricotta cheese (optional, for serving)
+• ricotta cheese (for serving, optional)

 Instructions: